These notes will help you get the most out of your experience with I’m in Space.

 Questions about money

-The majority of students who you will be in contact with don’t know people working in STEM in their surrounding community.
+The majority of students who you will be in contact with don’t know STEM professionals in their surrounding community.
 Therefore, questions like “How much money do you make?” are common and important to them.
 They provide them with valuable career insight, so try to answer it if you feel comfortable.
 You can always give a ballpark figure.

 Questions about coronavirus